 Welcome to the second post in the series about IT consulting for IT vendors’ clients.
-The guides describe the ins and outs of cooperation at the very first stages, with tips on how to maximize impact and address possible pitfalls.
+The guides describe the ins and outs of cooperation at the very first stages, with tips on how to maximize impact, address possible pitfalls, and avoid IT outsourcing risks.

 During presales, you would have already outlined your general project roadmap with the vendor.
 By now, all the business goals, project scope, timeline, and budget are put together in a commercial proposal and clarified.
 Business analysis (BA) comes next, meaning it’s time to get down to the details of how exactly the software in question will be delivered.

 Let’s illustrate this with an analogy.
 Let’s say you need a vehicle.
 At the presales stage, you and the vendor would decide the vehicle type to build: a bus, a train, or a plane.
 At the business analysis stage, you will be discussing the number of seats in the cabin, the color of its body, its engine properties, and spare parts suppliers.
 You’d also decide on the fuel and schedule the launch date.

 It usually takes from two weeks to two months to describe the entire system and arrive at the final cost of the solution.
 At the end, you would have a complete software specification and a detailed breakdown of development and implementation.
 Although vendors bill for such business analysis services, the documentation you get as a result will be your intellectual property.
 That said, you can proceed with this particular vendor or take it to another one without being locked-in.

 The following is our take on what to expect during business analysis in software development, and how to ensure you’re spending your budget wisely.